How to Know if a Wild Animal Needs Help

 1. Keep the animal in a secure, dark container.

 2. Keep the container in a warm (80 – 90 degrees) and draft-free place.
-If the animal is very young (i.e. is incompletely feathered or hairless, or has its eyes still closed), place a heating pad set to low underneath the container.
-If the animal is older, place only half of the container on the heating pad – this will allow the animal to chose its ideal temperature.
+If the animal is very young (i.e., is incompletely feathered or hairless, or has its eyes still closed), place a heating pad set to low underneath the container.
+If the animal is older, place only half of the container on the heating pad – this will allow the animal to choose its ideal temperature.

 3. Stay calm and quiet around the animal, and don’t disturb it.
 A quiet, non-invasive environment will reduce the stress on the animal and give it a better chance to survive.
 Avoid peeking in on it repeatedly.